Idris Hamed Nasser Al Adawi

 Idris holds an MA/MEd in TESOL and Applied Linguistics (Merit), University of Bradford, UK.

-His research interests include intercultural education, teacher cognition, critical pedagogy, global citizenship, qualitative enquiry, stimulated recall interviews.
+His research interests include intercultural education, teacher beliefs, critical pedagogy, global citizenship, qualitative enquiry, stimulated recall interviews.